Ken Griffey Jr.'s Slugfest: Gameplay

+Development

+Ken Griffey Jr.'s Slugfest was developed in under one year.
+The game had a marketing budget of $3.5 million.

 Reception

 The Nintendo 64 version received favorable reviews, while the Game Boy Color version received mixed reviews, according to the review aggregation website GameRankings.
 Next Generation called the former version "one of the best arcade baseball titles in a while.
 Sure, the graphics pale in comparison to Acclaim's All-Star Baseball 2000, and realism is notably absent, but if you're more concerned about white-knuckled multiplayer games and .500 batting averages than pitching duels and squeeze plays, this is your game."
+GamePro said of the game, "If you're a younger gamer or new to baseball, give Slugfest a whirl.
+It's more arcadey than the sim-intensive All Star [Baseball] 2000 and [it] will appeal to those who want a quick baseball fix rather than a game filled with intense pitcher/batter confrontations."